DeepakKalouni2006/C-programming/COMPILATION PROCESS IN C.md

 - It already exists in a library.
 - #### So printf() is a external reference.
 ### In Simple Words- The linker joins all parts of the program and library functions to make the final runnable program.

+## So This is the whole Summary of how compilation is done in C programming.